emilyvertosick/Statistics-Course/docs/06-week6.md

 ## Assignments

 - lesson6a.rds and lesson6b.rds: These are data on a blood test (creatine kinase) to detect a recent myocardial infarct.
-The two data sets are from a coronary care unit population (lesson6a.rds) and a general hospital population (lesson6b.rds).
+The two datasets are from a coronary care unit population (lesson6a.rds) and a general hospital population (lesson6b.rds).
 What is the sensitivity, specificity, positive predictive value and negative predictive value?

 - lesson6c.rds: Here are the data from a study of a marker to predict the results of biopsy for cancer.
 There are 2000 patients, half of whom had a suspicious imaging result and were biopsied.
 It is known that only about half of patients with abnormal imaging actually have cancer and that is what is found in this study.
 The marker was measured in patients undergoing biopsy.
 Might the new marker help decide which patients with abnormal scans should receive biopsy?

-- lesson6d.rds: This is a data set of cancer patients undergoing surgery with the endpoint of recurrence within 5 years.
+- lesson6d.rds: This is a dataset of cancer patients undergoing surgery with the endpoint of recurrence within 5 years.
 Since this cohort was established, adjuvant therapy has been shown to be of benefit.
 Current guidelines are that adjuvant therapy should be considered in patients with stage 3 or high-grade disease.
-Recently, two new variables have been added to the data set:  levels of a novel tumor marker were obtained from banked tissue samples and preoperative imaging scans were retrieved and scored from 0 (no evidence of local extension) to 4 (definite evidence of local extension).
+Recently, two new variables have been added to the dataset:  levels of a novel tumor marker were obtained from banked tissue samples and preoperative imaging scans were retrieved and scored from 0 (no evidence of local extension) to 4 (definite evidence of local extension).
 Here are some questions about these data:
     - How good is the current method for determining whether patients should be referred to adjuvant therapy?
     - It has been suggested that a statistical model using stage and grade would be better than the current risk grouping.
 How good do you think this model would be?
     - Does the marker add information to the model of stage and grade?